How do you write a landing page that convinces people to buy from you?

 - PAS (Problem, Agitation, Solution)

-You can read more about how to use these copywriting formulas in this guide, but here’s an example, courtesy of Copywrite Matters, of Problem-Agitation-Solution landing page copy (for a hypothetical mattress company).
+You can read more about how to use these copywriting formulas in this guide, but here’s a copywriting example, courtesy of Copywrite Matters, of Problem-Agitation-Solution landing page copy (for a hypothetical mattress company).

 Hooking people with a pain point + customer language + a question (Method 1 of curiosity), then following up with Agitation and Solution.
 (Source)